vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 If we consider the protobuf definiton for both Datadog and OpenTelemetry, it is clear that the OpenTelemetry from come with extra structured fields that are not present in Datadog traces.
 However having a generic key/value container in virtually all traces formats can be used to store data that do not have a dedicated field in some format.
-As a reflexion basis the Datadog and OpenTelemetry are provided belown, there is no hard semantic differences.
+As a reflexion basis the Datadog and OpenTelemetry are provided below, there is no hard semantic differences.

 Datadog [newer trace format][otlp-trace-proto-def] (condensed):